Learn About Watermelons

 Spider mites: These tiny spider-like pests are about the size of a grain of pepper.
 They may be red, black, brown or yellow.
 They suck on the plant juices removing chlorophyll and injecting toxins which cause white dots on the foliage.
 There is often webbing visible on the plant.
 They cause the foliage to turn yellow and become dry and stippled.
 They multiply quickly and thrive in dry conditions.
 Burpee Recommends: Spider mites may be controlled with a forceful spray every other day.
 Try hot pepper wax or insecticidal soap.
 Check with your Cooperative Extension Service for miticide recommendations.

-How can I tell which seeds are the pollinator plants?
-The pollinator seeds are larger and darker than the seedless variety.
+How can I tell which seeds are the pollinator plants whan I plant them?
+The pollinator seeds are larger than the seedless variety.

 Why is the center hollow?
 This is known as Hollow Heart and can be caused by cold snaps, extreme heat, or a dry spell followed by a lot of rain.